PatrickStaehli/panini_monte_carlo/Readme.md

 ![No_of_Packs](img/swapping/no_of_packs_swapping.png)

 Obviously, on average, you need to buy less sticker packs if you are able to swap the stickers with others.
 Anyhow, there are sill some outliers that needed to buy more than 1000 packs of stickers, even en the case of 19 collectors.
-The reason for this is that collectors that complete their album stop buying stickers and stop swapping because they have no need for new stickers.
+The reason for this is that collectors that complete their album stop buying stickers because they have no need for new stickers.
 In the case where most of the collectors are lucky and finish their books very early, the ones that have not finished the books yet have then access to only a limited set of stickers that they can swap.

-This behavior, however, is not really realistic.
-Collectors with a completed book might have a large amount of duplicates.
-Instead of throwing them away, they will either sell them or give them away.
-This behavior is considered in the next section.

 **Five collectors**
 |Probability | 10% | 20% | 30% | 40% | 50% |